falldamagestudio/plastic-cloud-to-ucb/README.md

 Run `./commands/replicate.sh <reponame>`

-### Configure Docker container to accept logins from Unity Cloud Build for one specific project
+### Configure Git server to accept logins from Unity Cloud Build for one specific project

-Begin setup of the build job in Unity Cloud Build; URL = `ssh://git@<Azure machine IP>:2222/repos/<reponame>.git`
+Begin setup of the build job in Unity Cloud Build; URL = `ssh://git@<Docker machine external IP>:2222/repos/<reponame>.git`

 Copy the SSH public key that Unity Cloud Build will use into a file named `temp/id_rsa.<reponame>.pub`